mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   }

   AnswerOption.propTypes = {
-    answerType: React.PropTypes.string.isRequired,
+    answerType: PropTypes.string.isRequired,
-    answerContent: React.PropTypes.string.isRequired,
+    answerContent: PropTypes.string.isRequired,
-    answer: React.PropTypes.string.isRequired,
+    answer: PropTypes.string.isRequired,
-    onAnswerSelected: React.PropTypes.func.isRequired
+    onAnswerSelected: PropTypes.func.isRequired
   };

   export default AnswerOption;
 {% endhighlight %}

 This component consists of a list item with a radio button and label.
-There is one new concept introduced here on line 10; the `checked` property is a comparison statement.
+There is one new concept introduced here on line 11; the `checked` property is a comparison statement.
 This value will be a boolean (true or false) based on whether the answer selected is equal to the answer option type.

 ### Bringing the components together
 We will now bring these components together within the `Quiz` component.
 Create a new file named `Quiz.js` in the components directory.
 And paste in the following import statements:

 {% highlight text %}
   import React from 'react';
+  import PropTypes from 'prop-types';
   import Question from '../components/Question';
   import QuestionCount from '../components/QuestionCount';
   import AnswerOption from '../components/AnswerOption';